 - Scottish Intercollegiate Guidelines Network

-Our vision is to become a World leader in guideline implementation support, in line with the wider NHS QIS vision of better supporting implementation.
+SIGN is now taking a proactive role in supporting the implementation of its guidelines and in improving the implementability of its recommendations.
+Our vision is to become a World leader in guideline implementation support, in line with the wider Healthcare Improvement Scotland vision of better support for implementation.

 - St. Michael’s Hospital, University of Toronto